► Empower: Economy and Jobs

 – Feedback collected at engagement with public officers, 21 Sep 2022

-3. There were many suggestions for stronger incentives or disincentives to drive environmentally-friendly behaviour.
+4. There were many suggestions for stronger incentives or disincentives to drive environmentally-friendly behaviour.
 Many participants said they were prepared to bear with some inconveniences or pay more for environmentally-friendly goods and services.
-They also felt that better infrastructure that makes sustainable practices more convenient, would help to change people’s behaviours.

 "People understand the importance of recycling.
 But this doesn’t often translate to behaviour change due to inconvenience and short-term mindsets."